open-politics/open-politics/README.md

 ### Django

 - Django is used as a backend framework to serve the frontend and to communicate with the LLMs.
-- Views render data, if you need to rawdog, build a python script that outputs and parses into a dataframe, json, direct into html - we will find a way to integrate it.
+- Views render data, if you need to rawdog, build a python script that outputs and parses into a dataframe, json, or direct into Django views - we will find a way to integrate it.

 ### Database(s)